2017 Community Read

 Nittany Lion Inn, Ballroom C

-Joins us for the culmination of the annual one book, one community read.
-Stacey Lee will visit the Centre Region to discuss her novel and her work with weneeddiversebooks.org.
-Book signing to follow.
+Thank you to all who joined us for the culmination of the annual one book, one community read.
+Stacey Lee visited the Centre Region to discuss her novel and her work with weneeddiversebooks.org.
+A book signing followed the event.